Ritual purity in Islam: Shia views

-In respect to purity of non-Muslims, some of the Shia Muslims believe in the impurity of non-Muslims.
-However, there are others which believe in the purity of non-Muslims.

-Some people such as Shaykh Tusi believed that it is not permissible to eat with Kuffar or non-Muslims.
-Considering non-believers as Najis has been prevalent until twentieth century.
-Muhaqiq Hilli also believes in impurity of non-believers.
-Most of maraji (authorities such as Sayyid Ruhollah Khomeini, Nasir Makarim Shirazi, Sayyid Muhammad Rida Gulpaygani, and Sayyid Abu al-Qasim Khu’i) believed in impurity of Kuffar, including Ahle Al Kitab.
-Of course, Khu'i pointed out precaution ruling in the subject.
-However, there are some authorities such as Muhammad Baqir al-Sadr, Muhammad Fadil Lankarani, Sayyid ‘Ali al-Sistani, and Sayyid ‘Ali Khamene’i who did not believe in impurity of Ahle-Al-Kitab.
+Ayatollah Ali al-Sistani does not believe in the impurity of People of the Book (Jews, Christians, and Zoroastrians).

-Some scholars such as Mulla Muhsin Fayd al-Kashani (d.
-1680) and Al-Muhaqqiq al-Bahrani (d.
-1708) did not believe in the impurity of non-believers, and particularly non-Kitabi.
-For instance, Kashani believes that the impurity of Kuffar is spiritual and internal, so there is no need to wash after touching them.
+Some scholars such as Mohsen Fayz Kashani (d.
+1680) and Sulayman ibn Abdullah Mahuzi (d.
+1708) did not believe in the impurity of non-believers, and particularly non-People of the Book.
+Kashani believes that the impurity of kuffar is spiritual and internal, so there is no need to wash after touching them.
 This group believes in the purity of non-Muslims and of all humans.
-Muhammad Ibrahim Jannaati, Sayyid Muhammad Husayn Fadlullah, Seyed Mostafa Mohaghegh Damad and Yusuf Sani‘i are part of this group.
+Mohammad Ebrahim Jannaati, Mohammad Hussein Fadlallah (d.
+2010), Mostafa Mohaghegh Damad, Kamal Haydari, and Reza Hosseini Nassab are part of this group.

+Ayatollah Ruhollah Khomeini said that all non-Muslims, including People of the Book, are impure.

 Sunni views

 Sunni Islam has its own hygienical jurisprudence.
 It is preferable for a Sunni Muslim to remove the hair directly below the navel and under the arms also as trimming the nails once a week.
 Leaving hair and nails is permissible after 15 days and disliked after 40 days.
 The best day for removing needless hair and cutting nails is Friday.
 It is permissible to use shaving cream to remove needless hair.
 Needless hair and nails should be buried to prevent illnesses from spreading.
 Cutting eyebrows is permissible if they are too long.
 Sunni women should put their nails and hair removed from below the navel, and under the arms in a place where no non-permissible men can see it.

 Personal grooming is also a matter of focus in Islam, and comprises all the ritual purity practices of prophets known as fitra.
 Allowing a beard to grow while trimming the moustache is emphasized with it being seen as mandatory by some respected Sunni scholars from the 4 major Sunni schools of jurisprudence.